noahsark769/xcodeproj-sort-pre-commit-hook/README.md

 The default is to interleave groups and objects in the sort.

 ### Running manually
-The code runs in a rubygem which is build by `pre-commit`.
+The code runs in a rubygem which is built by `pre-commit`.
 To run a sort manually outside of `pre-commit`, install the gem locally:

 ```
 gem install xcodeproj-sort